 Three ingredients and a little bit of time is all it takes to make fresh homemade potato chips.

-Potato chips are one of my favorite ways to eat potatoes (with Twice-Baked Potatoes coming in a close second).
+Potato chips are one of my favorite ways to eat potatoes.
 With their satisfying crunch, amazing salty flavor and light and crispy texture, chips hit all the right snack notes.
 Being a foodie, I had to find out if I could make this king of the snack food at home and have them turn out as satisfying as a freshly opened bag of chips.

 After frying and slicing up many a potato, the answer is: Yes!
 With a bit of planning and some time, you can turn your kitchen into snack central and give those bags a run for their money.